KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### Building Views

-In order to easily query the current state of our application we can build up some PostgreSQL views to make it easier for us.
-We're going to make heavy use of `DISTINCT ON` to find the latest state of each component.
+Querying this data can get quite complicated, so it is a good idea to break it down with views that show the current state of the application.
+They make heavy use of `DISTINCT ON` to find the latest state of each component.

 This view is the latest deletion date for an article (if applicable)